om-ma/natures-flavors/README.md

 - Roles (DONE)

 * To recreate thumbnails
-Spree::Image.all.each do |image| image.create_sizes end
+Spree::Image.all.each do |image| image.create_sizes end (Need to change this to product images only)

+* To regenerate taxon image sizes Spree::Taxon.all.each do |taxon| taxon.icon&.create_sizes end

 * To generate sitemap manually
 - rake sitemap:refresh